jasny/phpdoc-parser/docs/example.md

 ExampleTag
 ===

 This class is only intended to work with `example` tag.
-It's already predefined in `PhpDocumentor::tags()`, so we have no need to define it.
+It's instance is already predefined in `PhpDocumentor::tags()`.

 ```php
 /**